Pippa Passes: Theatrical productions and films

 In 1899 the Boston Browning Society staged an adapted version by Helen Archibald Clarke (1860–1926).

-An abridgment of Pippa Passes by Henry Miller was premiered at the Majestic Theatre on Broadway on 12 November 1906.
+An abridgment of Pippa Passes by English actor Henry Miller was premiered at the Majestic Theatre on Broadway on 12 November 1906.
 It inspired a silent film adaptation starring Gertrude Robinson (and including Mary Pickford in a minor role) which was made in 1909.
 The film omitted the scenes involving Luigi and the Monsignor, and included a new episode involving a repentant drunkard.
 It was directed by D. W. Griffith (with cinematography by Arthur Marvin), whose experiments with naturalistic lighting were deemed a great success; he later named it as his greatest film.
 An adaptation of A Blot in the 'Scutcheon was to follow in 1912, and another Griffith film, The Wanderer (1913) reproduces the theme of Pippa Passes with a flutist instead of a singer.

-Ada Galsworthy set Pippa Passes to music, together with In The Doorway, published in 1907.
+Ada Galsworthy set Pippa's Song to music, together with In The Doorway, published in 1907.

 Pippa Passes was revived at the Neighborhood Playhouse by Alice Lewisohn on 17 November 1918, and was a great success.

 Other

-The line "God’s in His heaven, all’s right with the world!" is quoted in the 1908 novel "Anne of Green Gables" by L.M.
+The line "God’s in His heaven, all’s right with the world!" is quoted in the 1908 novel Anne of Green Gables by L.M.
 Montgomery.
-It also appears prominently in the 1995 anime Neon Genesis Evangelion, as the slogan of the international agency NERV.
+It also appears prominently in the 1995 anime Neon Genesis Evangelion, as the slogan of the United Nations agency NERV.

 The Kentucky town of Pippa Passes was formally named after the poem, thanks to a grant from the Browning Society.